 This is just one skill that can change the way your conflicts turn out.
 I encourage you to talk about it with your person before the next conflict.
 Make the choice to fight better next time.
 Once we know better, we can make a choice to try to do better.
 Intentional practice is required though.
 Be love!

 Oh yeah… and just a side note.
-This strategy can be used in all kinds of situations and relationships, not just couple relationships.
+This strategy can be used in all kinds of situations and relationships, not just a couple relationship.

 And one more thing!
 I need to do a shameless plug for my book!
 You can find it through the Amazon link above in print or the digital copy is here.
-I’ve got all kinds of great stuff that you and your spouse can work through to enrich your marriage and it’s in an easy to follow date night format.
+I’ve got all kinds of great stuff that you and your spouse can work through to enrich your marriage, gain greater intimacy and thrive in your relationship.
+It was created in an easy to follow date night format.

 Subscribe below and get the communication pdf and a FREE all-access pass to everything else in my Sincerely Christi Resource Library.

 Get your copy of my entire Sincerely Christi Resource Library,